How to stop your puppy crying at night

 We can’t stress enough how much your life will be made easier if you tire your puppy out before putting them to bed.
 A puppy that’s tired from having been on a walk or engaged in a play session is likely to slip straight into dreamland, which means no crying during the night and no disrupted sleep for you!

-The best puppy toys are a great way to help your little one burn off some of their energy before it’s time for bed.
-You might also like to try a food puzzle or another toy that stimulates both their brain and their body.
-Just be mindful not to walk or play with your puppy in the hour before bed as this will have the opposite effect and make it hard for them to settle down.
+The best puppy toys are a great way to help your little one burn off some of the best dog puzzle toys that stimulate both the brain and body.
+Just be mindful not to wind up their energy in the hour before bed as this will have the opposite effect and make it hard for them to settle down.

 If you're looking for new ways to help your puppy burn off energy, check out our guide to how to tire out a puppy, which has lots of tips and tricks!